guw/dotfiles/README.md

 * The `/conf` directory just exists.
 If a config file doesn't **need** to go in `~/`, reference it from the `/conf` directory.
 * The `/bash` directory contains files that are sourced whenever a new bash shell is opened (in alphanumeric order, hence the funky names).
 * The `/test` directory contains unit tests for especially complicated bash functions.
-* The `/zsh` directory contains files that are sourced whenever a new zsh shell is opened (in alphanumeric order, hence the funky names).
 * The `/vendor` directory contains third-party libraries.

 ### The "copy" step